ng-alynasser/design-patterns-playground/src/catalog/creational/builder-pattern/README.md

 ### Structure

-- The `BasBuilder` interface declares product construction steps that are common to all types of builders.
+- The `BaseBuilder` interface declares product construction steps that are common to all types of builders.
 - `HouseBuilder` a concrete builder provide different implementations of the construction steps.
 Concrete builders may produce products that don't follow the common interface.
 - `House` products are resulting objects.
 Products constructed by different builders don't have to belong to the same class hierarchy or interface.
 - The `HouseDirector` class defines the order in which to call construction steps, so you can create and reuse specific configurations of products.